BY SOFO ARCHON

-Since we were children, many of us had to go through difficulties in life, some of which caused us immense suffering and were emotionally traumatic.
+Ever since we were children, many of us had to go through hardships in life, some of which caused us immense suffering that resulted in emotional wounds.
 Later on, in order to avoid experiencing any further suffering, many of us tried our best to repress our emotions that are associated with those traumatic experiences.
-But no matter how much we repressed them, they are still hidden deep inside our psyche, calling us to pay attention to them all the time, but we choose to not even stop for a moment and focus on them.
-We are so afraid to come in contact with our emotional world that we try to avoid it in any way possible.
+But no matter how much we repressed them, they are still hidden deep inside our psyche, calling us to pay attention to them all the time, but we choose not to even stop for a moment and focus on them.
+We are so afraid to come in contact with our emotional world that we try to escape from it in any way possible.

 In essence, we are trying to escape from ourselves.
 Not surprisingly, whenever we happen to find ourselves alone and unoccupied, we quickly start to feel uncomfortable.
-To avoid that discomfort, we rush to do something that will distract us from ourselves.
-This is the main reason why so many people watch TV for hours without end or mindlessly surf on the internet.
+To avoid that discomfort, we rush to do something that will distract our attention.
+This is the main reason why so many people watch TV for hours without end or mindlessly surf on the Internet.
 Or why so many people overwork.
 Or why so many want to be constantly in the presence of others.
-This also explains why before going to bed at night, many of us consume sleeping pills, so as to avoid confronting the repressed, darker part of our psyche.
-We are so scared of our very selves that we are constantly somewhere between keeping our minds occupied and keeping our minds shut.
+This also explains why before going to bed at night, many of us consume sleeping pills: to avoid confronting the repressed, darker part of our psyche.
+We are so scared of our very selves that we are constantly dwelling somewhere between keeping our minds occupied and keeping them shut.

 The Healing Benefits

 If we avoid facing our inner world, we’ll never find peace with ourselves.
 We’ll always be insecure, stressed, depressed.
 That’s why, no matter how painful coming in contact with our deeper selves might be, we should gather courage in our hearts to take a look within.
 Then our life will be totally transformed, in an incredibly positive way.

 These are some ways spending time alone will improve your life:

 - You’ll feel unburdened from toxic, repressed emotions.